A rare case report of active Babesia caballi infection in a mare from Gonbad-e-Kavus, Iran

 Authors

-1 Department of Clinical Science, Faculty of Veterinary Medicine University of Tehran, Iran
+1 Department of Clinical Science, Faculty of Veterinary Medicine University of Tehran, Tehran, Iran

-3 Faculty of Veterinary Medicine University of Tehran, Iran
+3 Department of Veterinary Medicine, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran

 10.30466/vrf.2026.2070698.4898